MicrosoftDocs/customer-insights/ci-docs/data/faqs-docs-qna.md

 ## What are the limitations of docs-based Q&A skill?
 How can users minimize the impact of this capabilities' limitations when using the system?

 - The capability currently only supports English.
 Inaccurate responses may be returned when users converse with the system in languages other than English.
 - The capability will not answer questions about the roadmap of our product.
-You can see the roadmap here: https://releaseplans.microsoft.com/.
+If you're interested in our roadmap, please visit https://releaseplans.microsoft.com/.

 ## What operational factors and settings allow for effective and responsible use of the feature?

 This capability does not need setting up by users.
-It is offered as a base skill of our Copilot.
+It is offered as a base plugin of our Copilot.
+Administrators in Customer Insights - Data can choose to disable all Copilot functionality for each solution, by using the Consent experience under Settings and System.

 ## See also